 Please follow the link of the position for which you wish to apply and complete the on-line application.

+A resume and cover letter are required.
 A cover letter for each position that you are interested in must be included with the application.
-A resume is optional.

 You must complete the on-line application to be considered.
 If you have any problems completing the application, please email firstname.lastname@example.org.
 We are unable to accept unsolicited applications.

 You will hear from us.
 We think it is important to notify every applicant of their status.
 Please don't call to follow up on your application as calls slow the process for all applicants.

 Our stories capture the voices of some of the people we have helped become independent.
 While these stories are both inspiring and heart-breaking, they demonstrate the true life situations that people in Portland are dealing with and how Outside In is doing its part to help.